Please be aware of scams that can affect investors.

 In this webcast David Jones gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.

-The capital NAV of the Trust fell by 0.4% in July which was in line with the capital return from the FTSE All-Share Index.
+The capital NAV of the Trust rose by 1.1% in August which was in line with the capital return from the FTSE All-Share Index.
 The Trust bought back 35,700 shares for Treasury During the month.

-Over the month the FTSE 100 Index fell by 0.2%, with the FTSE 250 Index and the FTSE SmallCap Index falling by 1.5% and 0.7% respectively.
+Over the month the FTSE 100 Index rose by 1.3%, with the FTSE 250 Index and the FTSE SmallCap Index rising by 2.5% and 1.3% respectively.

 The trust’s portfolio replicates in full the constituents and weightings of the FTSE 350 Index and also holds most of the constituents of the FTSE SmallCap Index.